TristanPerry/network-device-offline-monitor/README.md

 ## Config

-The `config.ini` file is fairly basic: update the notification name and email address as needed.
+The `config.ini` file is fairly basic: update the to/from notification name and email addresses as needed.
 Then there's just two IP address items: the IP ranges to scan (`IpRangesToScan`), and which IP(s) are should be required as online (`RequiredIps`).

 `IpRangesToScan` is basically the list of IP subnets that you want to scan.
 If you have a single router and all your devices have IP addresses in the same range (e.g. `192.168.1.30` and `192.168.1.202`) then you might just need to enter a single value here such as `192.168.1.0/24`.